MauricioVazquezM/MauricioVazquezM.github.io/_posts/2016-04-04-about-the-author.md

 ---
 layout: post
 title: "About the Author"
-author: "Paul Le"
+author: "Mauricio Vazquez"
 categories: facts
 tags: [sample]
 image: cuba-2.jpg
 ---

 Hi there!
-I'm Paul.
-I’m a physics major turned programmer.
-Ever since I first learned how to program while taking a scientific computing for physics course, I have pursued programming as a passion, and as a career.
-Check out [my personal website](https://www.lenpaul.com/) for more information on my other projects (including more Jekyll themes!), as well as some of my writing.
+I'm Mauricio. e, I am a third-year student in a double major program, Actuary and Data Science.
+I am passionate about programming and mathematics.
+I really like to read and practice outdoor activities.
+Any doubt or question, do not hesitate to contact me.

+Kind regards,
+    Mauricio Vazquez